sanju99/snakemake_tutorial_BST281/README.md

 There are a few tools that you will need to set up before class.

+<b>Please note that this repository and all the results files that you will create will require approximately 2.5 GB of space.
+Please ensure that you have enough disk space for this.</b>

 ## 1. SRA Toolkit

 SRA Toolkit is a suite of tools built by the NCBI for accessing data stored in the Sequence Read Archive (SRA).